 ePR do you need Support ?

-The networks such as Xinhua News Agency and People’s Daily are still under tight control, while other networks are more focused on profits than on the political agenda.
-This is mainly due to the cancellation of government subsidies to the media.
+We said it, networks such as Xinhua News Agency and People’s Daily are still under tight control, while other networks are more focused on profits than on the political agenda.
 Understanding these external influences can determine the success or failure of your China PR strategy.
+Working with a PR agency specialized in the market will come in handy.

 - 2,200 emagazines,